redhat-developer/rhdh-plugins/CONTRIBUTING.md

 ## Release

-As soon as a plugin is part of the community plugins repository every PR with a change is expected to contain a changeset.
+As soon as a plugin is part of the rhdh plugins repository every PR with a change is expected to contain a changeset.
 As soon as the PR is merged a follow up PR will be created called _“Version Packages (your-plugin-name)”_.
 This version packages PR will remove the merged changeset & add it to the changelog for the specific plugin.
 Additionally the version in the `package.json` is adjusted.

 A release is automatically triggered by merging the plugins “Version Packages” PR.